 This TV doesn't have a local dimming feature.
 The video above is provided for reference only.

-This TV has disappointing peak brightness in HDR.
-It only gets a bit brighter than in SDR and it's not enough to make vivid colors pop.
+This TV has poor peak brightness in HDR.
+It doesn't get brighter than in SDR and it's not enough to make vivid colors pop.
 Once again, small highlights are slightly more dim than larger highlights.

 We measured HDR peak brightness in the 'Dark HDR' Picture Mode with Backlight at its max and everything else at their default settings.